|16 per sqft||4-6hrs+||N/A

 Sugar snap peas are a great choice in your vegetable garden, especially if you're growing in a container.
 They have the highest yield among other conventional peas.
-Sugar snap peas aren’t generally bothered by pests, but they can sometimes suffer from mildew.
+Sugar snap peas aren’t generally bothered by pests, but they can sometimes suffer from mildew and hot temperatures.

 How do I Grow Peas?

 Before you plant your peas, put in a trellis or vertical frame so they can be trained to climb.
-Pea seeds need to be directly sown into their containers about 3 weeks before the last frost, in the South Coast of BC, that's mid February.
+Pea seeds can be directly sown into their containers about 3 weeks before the last frost up until mid April.
+In the South Coast of BC you can start as early as mid-February!

-Mix your presoaked seeds with legume inoculant powder for an added growing boost, then plant each seed 1 inch deep and 1 inch apart.
+Plant each seed 1 inch deep at a spacing of 16 per square-foot.
 Peas will take about 5-10 days to sprout outdoors.
 Make sure to keep the container’s reservoir full, so your peas get enough water.

 Vitamin A, C, K, and phosphorus and iron

-Peas are best eaten right after you pick them because their sugar turns into starch after harvested, but they can be blanched and the frozen.
+Peas are best eaten right after you pick them because their sugar turns into starch after harvested, but they can be blanched and then frozen.

 Preparing and using